gvwilson/thirdbit/src/fiction/santas/index.md

 As he did so,
 he caught a glimpse of a framed photograph on the wall next to the door of two middle-aged women in red-and-white coats holding hands.
+Off to the side,
+in the picture but not quite part of it, a bespectacled elf looked at the pair with wistful pride in his eyes.

-A chill ran down his spine.
+A chill ran down Finner's spine.
-The last time he had seen that picture it had been on the wall of Gran-Granna Tumbly's living room.
+The last time he had seen that photograph it had been on the wall of Gran-Granna Tumbly's living room.
 Why did the santa have a copy too?
 And why did she have a room full of exactly the parts she would need